"False"

 Exchange students are covered by an insurance policy, Student IN.

 The insurance covers necessary and reasonable costs for health care, emergency dental care and damage to property.
-Travels outside of Sweden is not included in the coverage.
+Travels outside of Sweden are not included in the coverage.
 EU/EEA citizens are required by the Swedish authorities to bring the European Health Insurance Card.

 Support for students with disabilities